Marijuana Isn’t Cool Anymore

 To understand more fully, we need to reverse engineer the nature of cool.
 Cool is simply the latest social construct based on the primeval concept of tribalism—specifically, the human need to find acceptance among one’s peers, essential for survival among our earliest ancestors and thus engrained in our DNA.

 But unlike its primordial ancestor, cool isn’t just about inclusion into a familial tribe or society.
 It’s about inclusion into a higher level of the social order to the exclusion of others.
-It’s always been cool to like a band that one one’s ever heard of, but when that band hits #1 on Bilboard, the cool guys don’t find it so cool anymore.
+It’s always been cool to like a band that no one’s ever heard of, but when that band hits #1 on Bilboard, the cool guys don’t find it so cool anymore.
 Cool is a paradox of social evolution that can only exist in the post-scarcity world.

 Since cool stakes its value in exclusivity, it finds ways to be contrarian, which makes it subversive.
 As such, it remains locked in an entanglement with the forbidden, which, according to accepted Western lore, is so enticing that it’s the very thing that drove us from paradise.
 And that’s the allure of cool.